Hello and welcome to Sycamore Class with Miss Tyers

-During Maths we will continue to develop the skill of fluency, mathematical reasoning and problem solving.
+An exciting time for maths, as we introduce 'Power Maths'where we will learning the mastery approach to maths.
 Not only will the children deepen their understanding of applying practical skills, but they will also have the capability to explain why.
-This half term we will focus on place value, measurement, addition and subtraction, fractions and position and direction.

 Percy Parker is going to be singing this with us to help us, and remember that there is TT Rockstars too!

-By the end of year 4, the children are expected able to know multiplication and division facts up to the 12 x tables.
+By the end of year 4, it is an expectation nationally that all children are able to recite multiplication and division facts up to the 12 x tables.

 The children willl continue to learn French as their Modern Foreign Language, with an emphasis on clear and accurate translation and pronunciation by applying French phonics.